Medically reviewed by Drugs.com. Last updated on Jan 20, 2023.

 - Hearing impairment.
 Hearing problems are more common in people with diabetes.

 - Alzheimer's disease.
 Type 2 diabetes may increase the risk of dementia, such as Alzheimer's disease.

 - Depression related to diabetes.
 Depression symptoms are common in people with type 1 and type 2 diabetes.

 Most women who have gestational diabetes deliver healthy babies.
 However, untreated or uncontrolled blood sugar levels can cause problems for you and your baby.

-Complications in your baby can occur as a result of gestational diabetes, including:
+Complications in your baby can be caused by gestational diabetes, including:

 - Excess growth.
-Extra glucose can cross the placenta, which triggers your baby's pancreas to make extra insulin.
-This can cause your baby to grow too large (macrosomia).
-Very large babies are more likely to require a C-section birth.
+Extra glucose can cross the placenta.
+Extra glucose triggers the baby's pancreas to make extra insulin.
+This can cause your baby to grow too large.
+It can lead to a difficult birth and sometimes the need for a C-section.

 - Type 2 diabetes later in life.
 Babies of mothers who have gestational diabetes have a higher risk of developing obesity and type 2 diabetes later in life.